 They had had no experience like this, and with manna.
 But ultimately, what was the reason for all this humbling, all of this suffering, all of the going through what they went through?

-That He might make you know that man does not live by bread only, but by every word that proceeds out of the mouth of the LORD does man live.
-(Deuteronomy 8:3b)
+Deuteronomy 8:3 ". . . that He might make you know that man does not live by bread alone; but man lives by every word that proceeds from the mouth of the LORD."

 This is one of the earliest references in all of the Bible to parallel physically eating and spiritual eating.
-It is not directly stated; but rather it is inferred in the comparison between "manna," and going hungry, and eating the Word of God.
-"Man does not live by bread alone, but by every word that proceeds out of the mouth of the Lord."
+It is not directly stated, but rather it is implied in the comparison between "manna," and going hungry, and eating the Word of God.
+"Man does not live by bread alone; but by every word that proceeds from the mouth of the Lord."
 He is very clearly saying that as long as we just have physical life apart from the Spirit of God—as long as we just have physical life apart from the Word of God—our life is not going to be the kind of life that He wants us to live.

-We are to remember this, and to understand that IF our lives are going to reach the kind of balance and quality that God wants us to have—there is, as we would say, 'the real world' (that is, the material world).
-That has to be taken care of; and we are provided, by God, the food [for that].
-And then there is the spiritual realm, which is just as REAL.
-And, as we understand it, even MORE REAL than the material realm; and God also provides for that.
+We are to remember this and to understand that if our lives are going to reach the kind of balance and quality that God wants us to have—there is, as we would say, 'the real world' (that is, the material world).
+That has to be taken care of, and we are provided, by God, the food [or that.
+And then there is the spiritual realm, which is just as real.
+And, as we understand it, even more real than the material realm; and God also provides for that.
 So we look to Him for both areas of life.